jchavesmontero/jchavesmontero/README.md

 # About me

-I am a postdoctoral appointee at the Donostia International Physics Center.
-My research revolves about a broad range of topics in Cosmology and Astrophysics, including the galaxy-halo connection, the cross-correlation of large scale structure and cosmic microwave background, photometric redshifts, and active galactic nuclei characterization.
+I am a postdoc at the Institute for High Energy Physics of Barcelona, Spain.
+My research revolves about a broad range of topics in Cosmology and Astrophysics, including the galaxy-halo connection, the cross-correlation of large scale structure and cosmic microwave background, photometric redshifts, and Lyman alpha forest.

 <!--
 **jchavesmontero/jchavesmontero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.